otaciliofox/gobarber/README.md

 <br />

-Step 1 - Access our application's frontend folder with the command: `cd frontend`;
+Step 1 - Access our application's frontend folder with the command: `cd web`;

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;